jsightapi/jsight-api-go-library/CONTRIBUTING.md

 Please [raise a new issue](https://github.com/jsightapi/jsight-api-go-library/issues/new) if you discover a bug.

-If you notice ways in which you can clearly enhance the JSight API Language or UI, this also makes a great reason to raise an issue.
+If you notice ways in which you can clearly enhance the JSight API Language, this also makes a great reason to raise an issue.

 If you simply don't comprehend something, you can create an issue for this also.
 So, write: *“How do